Unix-User/facechess/README.md

 npm install
 ```

-### Before start you need to rename the .env file or create yours own
+### Before start you need to rename the .env file or create your own
 ```
-move .env.example .env
+cp .env.example .env
 ```

 ### Compiles and hot-reloads for development